 The Environmental Protection Network (EPN) was founded in January 2017 and now has almost 550 EPA alumni across the country volunteering their time to protect the integrity of EPA, human health, and the environment.
 EPN harnesses the expertise of former EPA career staff and confirmation-level appointees from Democratic and Republican administrations to provide the unique perspective of former regulators with decades of historical knowledge and subject matter expertise.

-The Environmental Protection Network is focused on building the capacity of environmental agencies and the communities they serve to truly address the most urgent health and environmental crises such as climate change and environmental injustice by:
+EPN is currently focused on building the capacity of environmental agencies and the communities they serve to truly address the most urgent health and environmental crises.

 EPN is recognized as a 501(c)(3) organization by the Internal Revenue Service and files IRS Form 990 each year.